 I printed only simple accessories such as a lens cap, body cap and a hot shoe cover so far.
 However, only a view object cannot be printed with a 3D printer.
 I already saw a filter holder for the M.Zuiko Digital ED 7-14mm F2.8 PRO which is printed with a 3D printer.
 In theory, it is even possible to print the cover for the power battery grip, as the flexible filament is also available.
 Also, wooden accessories or carbon accessories are possible.
 The appropriate filament is also available for this purpose.
 As you can see, the possibilities are endless.
 You just have to let your imagination run wild and think about how best to implement the idea.

-My 3D date to print accessories with your 3D printer.
+My 3D files to print accessories on your own printer

-As you can see in the images above I made already some accessories for OM System cameras.
-In case you own a 3D printer I’m happy when you use them for your own needs.
+As you can see in the images above, I have already made several accessories for OM System cameras.
+The dimensions of the caps and the BLX-1 battery case still fit the current bodies (OM-1, OM-1 Mark II, OM-3 and OM-5 Mark II).
+If you own a 3D printer, feel free to use these files for your own needs.

 In case you don’t own a 3d printer, let me know.
 I can print any part and send it to you.
 Just write an email, we can discuss the details.
 When you have your own ideas to realise let me know in the comments.
 I will have a look and try to make it happen.